It is time to complete your acreage report for 2020 spring crops (rice, corn, milo, soybeans, cotton, peanuts, etc.).

 Once you have finished planting, be sure to certify your crops at the FSA office.
-When you finish certifying, ask for a Producer Print- 578.
+After you have certified, ask for a Producer Print- 578.
 Please bring this copy of your 578 to our office.
-These forms can also be faxed or emailed to John Minor Crop Insurance.
+These forms can also be emailed to firstname.lastname@example.org.

 You do not need to wait until you have replanted crops to certify.
-For insurance purposes, report the date of the original planting, not the replant date.
+For insurance purposes, report the date of the original plant date, not the replant date.

 If you need to file a prevented planting claim and have not contacted our office about this matter, please call immediately.
 If you plant after the final plant date, there is reduced coverage for most crops.
 All planted acres and prevented planted acres must be shown on your Acreage Report (insurable or uninsurable – this includes failed crops).

 Keep in mind, the name of the entity, the people sharing in the entity, the share of the crop, the irrigation practice, and the number of acres planted should be the same at the FSA (ASCS) office as it is on your insurance policy.